OpenMS/OpenMS-website/content/en/applications/nuxl.md

 ### Analysis Workflows

 1. **Generating an analysis Template:**
    - Click on `New Analysis`.
-Note: Once completed, you will later find the analysis template in "Open Analysis Template".
+Note: Once completed you will be able to save your template and you will later find the analysis template in "Open Analysis Template".
    - In the analysis window you can set up 'processing' and 'consensus' workflows for NuXL
    - **Processing Workflow**
       - Click on Edit in the 'Processing Step' window